Shiva2303/Shiva2303/README.md

-# Hello, Geeks 👋
-I'm **Shivprasad**, a Master Student of Computer Application at ICCS, Pune   🚀 and an Open-Source enthusiast ⚡ from India.
-I am passionate about **Data Science📈**, **Machine Learning🤖**, and **Deep Learning**, and I enjoy learning new things.
-My goal is to build things that make a difference.
-Explore my projects to see how I translate ideas into impactful solutions.
-## 🔭 One line that describes me best?
-An ambitious individual who loves solving real-world problems, daydreams at night, and codes with passion.

 ## 🏆 My Interests
 I'm also a **Technical Content Writer** and love writing about tech.
 You can check out my blogs on [Hevo Data](https://hevodata.com/learn/author/sarang_ravate/).
 I look forward to absorbing knowledge 🧠, gaining experience 👨‍🏭, collaborating 🤝, and building amazing products 🏭 for the world 🌍!